FAQ

 Why isn’t it necessary?
 Any good therapist will respect your beliefs and values and work with you from your value base, not their own.

 For example, a dear friend and colleague of mine was raised LDS and later left the church.
-Yet, I have no problem referring LDS clients to her because a.
-She’s one of the most skilled and compassionate clinicians I know, and b.
-Good therapists work from their client’s value system and don’t impose their own–meaning she always respects her LDS clients’ beliefs and helps them live closer to their values.
-She’s not an angry ex-Mormon with an agenda.
+Yet, I have no problem referring LDS clients to her because 1.
+She’s one of the most skilled and compassionate clinicians I know, and 2.
+Good therapists work from their client’s value system and don’t impose their own, meaning they always respects her LDS clients’ beliefs and help them live closer to their values.
+She doesn’t have an agenda to change someone’s beliefs.
 She is a good therapist.
 Period.

 Are there any good therapists who are also inexpensive?

 Yes and no. Yes, there will always be cheaper fees somewhere.
-And yes, sometimes there are also good therapists tied with those cheaper fees.
-There are two points to consider in regards to your question:
+And yes, sometimes there are also good therapists tied to those cheaper fees.
+There are two points to consider regarding your question:

 There is some truth to “you get what you pay for”.
 Some Bishops and other clergy have told me they have actually paid more in the long run for “less expensive” therapists because: